2008 Clemson Tigers football team: South Carolina

 The Gamecocks opened the second half with a 69-yard scoring drive, capped by a 23-yard touchdown pass from Smelley to tight end Weslye Saunders to close to within 24–14.
 However, after several possession changes Clemson countered with a 44-yard touchdown drive of their own, capped by Davis' third touchdown run of the day to push the lead to 31–14.
 In the fourth quarter, Chris Chancellor recorded his second interception of the day (and the defense's fourth against Gamecock quarterback Chris Smelley) to cut short a potential Gamecock scoring drive and leave the final margin at 31–14 in favor of the Tigers.

 With the victory, the Tigers secured bowl eligibility and gave interim head coach Dabo Swinney his fourth win since taking over at mid-season following Tommy Bowden's resignation.
 Offensively, the Tigers finished the day with 383 yards of total offense.
 Cullen Harper completed 12 of 17 passes for 199 yards, 1 touchdown, and no interceptions.
 James Davis led Clemson's rushing attack with 91 yards and 3 touchdowns in his final game in Death Valley.
 Aaron Kelly led the Tigers' receivers with four catches for 76 yards.
 C. J. Spiller had 199 all-purpose yards (88 rushing, 35 receiving, and 76 kick/punt return yards).
 Defensively, the Tigers held the Gamecocks' offense to 304 yards.
 Clemson led in time of possession 32:47–27:13 and forced four turnovers compared to two by the Gamecocks.

 Two days after the victory Clemson athletic director Terry Don Phillips removed Swinney's interim tag and made him the program's new head coach.
 The win was Clemson's second straight over South Carolina, extending their overall series lead against the Gamecocks to 65–37–4.

-Nebraska, 2009 Gator Bowl
+Vs. Nebraska—Gator Bowl

 Nebraska defeated Clemson in a come-from-behind 26–21 finish at the 2009 Gator Bowl on January 1, 2009.
 The game remained in doubt until the very end, as Clemson marched from their own 23 to the Nebraska 10.
 With 1st and goal to go and about two minutes remaining on the clock, Cullen Harper came up short, resulting in a 16-yard sack and three Clemson incompletions to seal the outcome of the game.
 The game was played only days after Head Coach Bo Pelini and Defensive Coordinator Carl Pelini returned from their father's funeral in Ohio.